PortableStudios/fila-cms/README.md

 Username: admin@test.com
 Password: password

+If you're doing anything that needs to send mail, start the Mailhog daemon:
+`docker run -p 8025:8025 -p 1025:1025 mailhog/mailhog`

+Now you can go to http://localhost:8025 and see any mail that the application "sends"

 ## Protecting resources

 Add the `IsProtectedResource` trait to your Filament resources to have them automatically obey `view <resource-name>` and `manage <resource-name>` permissions.